mimuki/halley/README.md

 - Add your own shortcuts, or change them by editing the source code directly

-- Check out `color.awk` to see what colors you can use, change them, etc..
+- Check out `preview.rc` to tweak what the preview window shows (enable favourites, change colours, that sort of thing)

 - handle showing notifications, or making posts that mention you more prominent?